josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/c_sharp/c_sharp_basics.md

 > your NuGet configuration may be incorrect and need to be fixed.
 >
 > A simple way to fix the NuGet configuration file is to regenerate it.
-> In a file explorer window, go to %AppData%\NuGet.
+> In a file explorer window, go to `%AppData%\NuGet`.
 Rename or delete
-> the NuGet.Config file.
+> the `NuGet.Config` file.
 When you build your Godot project again,
 > the file will be automatically created with default values.
 >